-How the Maori remember the Queen
+How Maori remember the Queen

 But the first apology was enshrined in law and signed personally by the Queen in 1995.
 The original document also returned 39,000 acres of land the British had forcibly taken in the Waikato region - this was the first major settlement of historical confiscation claims, and the only New Zealand law to be given royal assent in person by the Queen.

 "That had a profound impact on our whole conversation in this country.
 And she knew precisely what she was doing as she framed those words," Mr O'Regan says.

 "That has always impressed me about both her and those of her children that I've engaged with.
 They are very literate in the nuances of our political and cultural evolution."

 New Zealand's relationship with the Queen started well.
 It's thought that three out of every four people lined the streets to see the royal couple when she became the first reigning monarch to visit the country in 1953.
-She was 26 and had been crowned the Queen just the year before.
+She was 26 and became the Queen just the year before.

 Her tour schedule had her meeting Maori leaders for a matter of minutes.
 But she tossed that notion aside after the Māori Princess Piki invited her to talk over a cup of tea.